hugomg/lua-aot-5.4/README.md

 # Usage

-Our compiler generates a `.c` file.
+Our compiler generates a `.c` file with a `luaopen_` function.
 You can compile that into a `.so` module and then require it from Lua.
+The compilation is the same as any other extension module, except that you need to pass the path to the LuaAOT headers.

     ./src/luaot test.lua -o testcompiled.c
     gcc -shared -fPIC -O2 -I./src testcompiled.c -o testcompiled.so
     ./src/lua -l testcompiled

+Be careful about the name of the generated file.
+If it has the same name as the original Lua file, the `require` may prioritize the Lua file instead of the compiled on.
+We also recommend compiling with optimizations, at least -O2.

 # Experiments